 Pearl Academy M. Des 2025

-No. 1 Design & Fashion Institute by ASSOCHAM, India Today, Outlook and The Week rankings | Last Date to Apply: 17th June
+No. 1 Design & Fashion Institute by ASSOCHAM, India Today, Outlook and The Week rankings

 We identified some topics with good weightage that had repeatedly been asked in the last 5 years.
 In this article, we will try to answer your question to determine the focus areas for NAT, MSQ, or MCQ, along with tips to excel and perform best in Section B.

 1a.
-Visualisation and Spatial Ability
+Visualization and Spatial Ability

 1b.
 Water & Mirror Image of the Given Object